-Barista, Billy Wilson’s new coffee shop is now open in the old Acorn spot at 539 NW 13th street.
-He’s got some beautiful equipment including a stunning vacuum pot, and coffee from Stumptown, Ecco Caffe and Chicago’s Intelligentsia – you can pick which bean you want them to use.
-It’s really interesting comparing the differences.
-Of course a selection of beans from the various featured roasters are also for sale.
-Along with building-out and opening the shop, he’s getting ready for the United States Barista Championships (see below) – both a last minute decision to compete and the baristas that will undoubtedly be swinging by, not to mention his significant other is going to give birth any day now.
+He’s got some beautiful equipment including a stunning vacuum pot, and coffee from Stumptown, Ecco Caffe and Chicago’s Intelligentsia: you can pick which bean you want them to use for your cup.
+This makes for some interesting comparisons.
+Of course a selection of beans from the variously featured roasters are also for sale.
+Along with building-out and opening the shop, he’s getting ready for the United States Barista Championships – both a last minute decision to compete and the baristas that will undoubtedly be swinging by, not to mention his significant other is going to give birth any day now.
 Stop by the shop and see if she does it while you are there!
 Highly recommended… er.. the shop, not the birth.

 I, too, love looking at pictures of foods I’ve eaten, cooked or even just drooled over at a farmer’s stall.
 I sometimes wistfully recall places and restaurants past where I wish I’d snapped a picture.
 But there’s a good reason I don’t actually have that many pictures of restaurant meals.
 When that first dish arrives at the table, even though my camera is at hand, I often find that I would rather just enjoy the meal and the company without worrying about the light, whether I’ve repressed my flash, or whether everyone else’s camera is better than mine.
 No matter what you tell me, I just don’t think that looking through a camera lens at a dish is as pleasurable or memorable as looking at the dish itself.